datahubio/blog/three-world-cup-datasets-one-consistent-story/README.md

 **These datasets are built for reuse.** Pull them into your own analysis pipeline, build your own charts, verify our methodology, or extend the series when 2026 final figures are published.

 They join our [92-year World Cup results dataset](https://datahub.io/football/worldcup) published last month.
 All football datasets are collected at [datahub.io/football](https://datahub.io/football).

+_[DataHub.io](https://www.datahub.io/) is a platform for high-quality open datasets — free to use, fully documented, and built for reuse.
+Built by [Datopian](https://www.datopian.com/)._